microsoft/sample-app-aoai-chatGPT/README.md

 To add further access controls, update the logic in `getUserInfoList` in `frontend/src/pages/chat/Chat.tsx`.

-## Common Customization Scenarios
+### Common Customization Scenarios (e.g. updating the default chat logo and headers)

+The interface allows for easy adaptation of the UI by modifying certain elements, such as the title and logo, through the use of [environment variables](#environment-variables).

+- `UI_TITLE`
+- `UI_LOGO`
+- `UI_CHAT_TITLE`
+- `UI_CHAT_LOGO`
+- `UI_CHAT_DESCRIPTION`

 Feel free to fork this repository and make your own modifications to the UX or backend logic.
+You can modify the source (`frontend/src`).
 For example, you may want to change aspects of the chat display, or expose some of the settings in `app.py` in the UI for users to try out different behaviors.
+After your code changes, you will need to rebuild the front-end via `start.sh` or `start.cmd`.

 ### Scalability
 You can configure the number of threads and workers in `gunicorn.conf.py`.
 After making a change, redeploy your app using the commands listed above.